vahidalvandi/v2ray-docker-compose/README.md

 #### Tips

 * Some hostings might ban your proxy traffic.
 Use an appropriate hosting.
-* Some Internet providers might ban Shadowsocks and VMESS protocols.
+* Some Internet providers might ban your proxy traffic.
 Use an appropriate Internet provider.
   See [#57](https://github.com/miladrahimi/v2ray-docker-compose/issues/57).

 ### Docker images